-Genetically, there are four ways in which a dog can have blue eyes.
+Genetically, there are four ways a dog can have blue eyes.
 Three of these are linked with pigment loss in the coat.

 The more dilution there is in the coat of a merle (i.e. the more grey/diluted areas), the more likely they are to have blue eyes or a butterfly nose.
 A heavily merled dog (large areas of black or liver) is unlikely to have either of these traits.
 Double (homozygous) merles are highly likely to have blue eyes and a completely or almost completely pink nose because of the combination of merle dilution and large amounts of white around the face (see below).

 This red (liver) merle Aussie has one amber eye (because of its bb liver pigment) and one blue.
 If you look carefully you can see a sliver of blue in the amber eye.